This is cambridgeorganists.org Designed and produced by Stephen Taylor for the Cambridge & District Organists’ Association

 This sounds a lot and indeed it is difficult to convey such wind pressure without leaks and noise, but 50 inches of water is a mere 1.8 pounds per square inch.

 Author’s gauge.
 Red lines are at half inch intervals with maximum reading of 5 inches.
-The water rises in the right side as it falls in the left
+The left hand limb is connected to the chest so water rises in the right side as it falls in the left, the difference in height being measured against the half inch divisions.